 Do I need a microphone to participate?

-No. While there may be opportunities for participants to speak during the course if they do have a webcam or microphone, there is also a chat room available for those without access to a microphone.
+For all other courses, including Joint Health and Safety Committee Certification Training, a microphone is not required.
+While there may be opportunities for participants to speak during the course if they do have a microphone, there is also a chat room available for those without access to a microphone.

 Can I share the same login with a colleague?

 No. In order to obtain a certificate, you need to have completed the course as an individual.
 You can enroll multiple participants in the same course, but they will need to attend separately.

 How many people can attend the same course?